Coaching Styles and Methods

 Baseball, Softball, Cricket:

 Coaches could create and employ modified alternatives to their respective sports with the main characteristics associated with the technical and tactical aspects of the game kept in mind.
-This is a much different methodology than merely progressing athletes through various drills during practice time, but has been shown to be more effective at developing the cognitive and physical relationship that exists in developing sporting proficiency.
+This is a much different methodology than merely progressing athletes through various drills during practice time but is more effective at developing the cognitive and physical relationship in developing sporting proficiency.

 About the Author